Analytics Javascript Tracking API

 The “search” and “related-search” events are intended to be used in the following fashion:

-3. If the user clicks on a document, a trackClick event fires to track which document was clicked on.
+If the user clicks on a document, a trackClick event fires to track the clicked document.

 Track Searches and Impressions